quevan/phlame/docs/building_database_tutorial.md

 Installing bowtie2:
 ```
-conda install -c bioconda bowtie2
+$ conda install -c b ioconda bowtie2
 ```

 Running bowtie2 on a small .fastq file in `examples/`.
-Note that you only need to run `bowtie2-build` once.
+Note that you only need to run `bowtie2-build` once for every new species.
 ```
 $ bowtie2-build -q reference_genome/Pacnes_C1.fasta reference_genome/Pacnes_C1_idx